-- 1. In all areas of AA@ ZONES, the following provisions are required: - a.
-All new construction and substantial improvements of residential structures within Zones AE and AH on the Charleston county FIRM shall be elevated so that the top of the lowest floor level of the lowest floor (including basement) is elevated to or above one foot above the base flood elevation. - b.
-All new construction and substantial improvements of non-residential structures within Zones AE and AH on the community FIRM shall have: - i. the lowest floor (including basement) elevated to or above one foot above the base flood level, or - ii. together with attendant utility and sanitary facilities, be designed so that below one foot above the base flood level the structure is watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
+- 1. In all areas with the letter "A" as its first flood zone attribute (A, AE, AO, and AH), the following provisions are required: - a.
+All new construction and substantial improvements of residential structures within Zones AE and AH on the Charleston County FIRM shall be elevated so that the top of the lowest floor level of the lowest floor (including basement) is elevated to or above one foot above the base flood elevation. - b.
+All new construction and substantial improvements of non-residential structures within Zones AE and AH on the community FIRM shall have:

-- c.
-Where a non-residential structure is intended to be made watertight below the base flood level, - i. a registered professional engineer or architect licensed in South Carolina shall develop and/or review structural design, specifications, and plans for the construction, and shall certify that the design and methods of construction are in accordance with accepted standards of practice for meeting the applicable provisions of paragraph 9-41(1)(b)(ii) of this ordinance, including but not limited to Floodproofing Non-Residential Structures (FEMA 102) as published by the Federal Emergency Management Agency incorporated herein by reference, and - ii. a record of such certificates which includes the specific elevation (in relation to mean sea level) to which such structures are flood proofed shall be maintained with the building official. - d.
-All new construction and substantial improvements, which have any fully enclosed areas below the lowest floor that are usable solely for parking of vehicles, building access, or limited storage in an area other than a basement, and which are subject to flooding shall be designed to automatically equalize hydrostatic and hydrodynamic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
-Designs for meeting this requirement must either be certified by a registered professional engineer or architect licensed in South Carolina or meet or exceed the following minimum criteria: A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.
+- i. the lowest floor (including basement) elevated to or above one foot above the base flood level, or - ii. together with attendant utility and sanitary facilities, be designed so that below one foot above the base flood level the structure is watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy. - c.
+Where a non-residential structure is intended to be made watertight below the base flood level, - i. a Registered Professional Engineer or Architect licensed in South Carolina shall develop and/or review structural design, specifications, and plans for the construction, and shall certify that the design and methods of construction are in accordance with accepted standards of practice for meeting the applicable provisions of paragraph 9-41(1)(b)(ii) of this ordinance, including but not limited to Floodproofing Non-Residential Structures (FEMA 102) as published by the Federal Emergency Management Agency incorporated herein by reference, and - ii. a record of such certificates which includes the specific elevation (in relation to mean sea level) to which such structures are flood proofed shall be maintained with the Building Official. - d.
+Enclosed areas below the lowest floor, including foundation crawl space areas, shall be designed to automatically equalize hydrostatic and hydrodynamic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
+Designs for meeting this requirement must either be certified by a registered Professional Engineer or Architect licensed in South Carolina or meet or exceed the following minimum criteria: A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.
 The bottom of all openings shall be no higher than one foot above grade.
-Openings may be equipped with screens, louvers, valves, or other coverings or devices provided that they permit the automatic entry and exit of flood waters. - e.
-Enclosed areas below the lowest floor shall be the minimum necessary to allow for parking of vehicles, limited storage, and access to the primary occupancy (stairway or elevator). - 2.
-Specific standards high hazard areas AV@ or VE zones located within the areas of special flood hazard are area designated as coastal high hazard areas.
+Openings may be equipped with screens, louvers, valves, or other coverings or devices provided that they permit the automatic entry and exit of flood waters.
+The area of the opening is the net clear opening calculated as the open area (excluding area of screening or other coverings that prohibit the free flow of water through the opening). - e.
+Enclosed areas below the lowest floor, with the exception of foundation crawl spaces, shall be the minimum necessary to allow for parking of vehicles, limited storage, and access to the primary occupancy (stairway or elevator). - 2.
+Specific standards high hazard areas "V" or VE zones located within the areas of special flood hazard are areas designated as coastal high hazard areas.
 These areas have special flood hazards associated with wave wash, and therefore, the following provisions shall apply: